final.png

 Charge Design System

-Design System Lead, Aug 2022 - Feb 2023
+Lead Project Product Designer, Aug 2022 - Feb 2023

 Before I joined Vanmoof, there was no design system for the company's digital products.
 There were few libraries in use but it’s hard to maintain and keep things consistent when we do have so many products on many different devices.
 At first glance, it’s clear that there were significant design inconsistencies among them.
 There’s no single source of truth for designers and developers.
 The goal is to improve the product design and development process, provide a harmonious experience for our users, manifest design principles and make the collaboration between designers and developers more efficient.